Published on 07/02/25 & Updated on 30/05/25

 Measuring Biodiversity Net Gain For Developers

 Biodiversity Net Gain is assessed using a standardised biodiversity metric, which quantifies habitat value in measurable biodiversity units.
-These units take into account factors such as quality, location, and habitat size, to determine their ecological worth.
+These units take into account factors such as quality, location, and habitat size to determine their ecological worth.

-Developers can generate biodiversity units by creating new habitats or enhancing existing ones, to increase their environmental value.
+Developers can generate biodiversity units by creating new habitats or enhancing existing ones to increase their environmental value.

+To gain approval for a Biodiversity Gain Plan, developers must use the statutory biodiversity metric tool.
 This tool calculates the baseline biodiversity value of the site before development and the projected post-development value.
 It determines the total number of biodiversity units required to:

 - Offset any biodiversity losses caused by development